bbauska/JS-svg/README.md

     better structure our SVG</li>
 </ul>

-In the next chapter, we'll explore how we can combine regularity with randomness to create truly generative compositions.
+<p>In the next chapter, we'll explore how we can combine regularity with
+randomness to create truly generative compositions.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h1 href="#ch4">CHAPTER 4</h1>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch4-1">4.1 Randomness and Regularity</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-So far, all of our sketches (bar the first one) have lacked a certain ingredient usually considered foundational to the very genre of generative art:
+<p>So far, all of our sketches (bar the first one) have lacked a certain

-namely, randomness.
-When we surrender full control over the result of our sketches and leave certain elements to chance, it allows for variation, for exploration, and for <i>discovery</i>.
+ingredient usually considered foundational to the very genre of generative art: namely, randomness.
+When we surrender full control over the result of our sketches and leave certain elements to chance, it allows for variation, for exploration, and for <i>discovery</i>.</p>

-In this chapter, we'll learn how to randomize parameters like colors, sizes, and coordinates; how to randomly pick from predefined ranges and arrays; and how to work with different probability distributions.
+<p>In this chapter, we'll learn how to randomize parameters like colors,
+sizes, and coordinates; how to randomly pick from predefined ranges and arrays; and how to work with different probability distributions.
 We'll also cover a popular generative technique that involves constructing regular grids and randomizing their contents.
-We'll then learn how to apply randomness to the construction of the grids themselves so that the underlying structure of our compositions can be varied.
+We'll then learn how to apply randomness to the construction of the grids themselves so that the underlying structure of our compositions can be varied.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <b>Analogue and Digital Randomness</b>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Techniques to incorporate randomness into art began long before the digital age.
+<p>Techniques to incorporate randomness into art began long before the
+digital age.
 As far back as the fifteenth century, Leonardo da Vinci suggested that artists take inspiration from sources rich in random and suggestive detail, such as the arbitrary forms found on the surface of stained stones and dirty walls.
-Artists like Max Ernst took such prompts quite literally; his frottage technique was borne of dropping paper at random on floorboards full of scrapes and scratches and making charcoal rubbings from the textures.
+Artists like Max Ernst took such prompts quite literally; his frottage technique was borne of dropping paper at random on floorboards full of scrapes and scratches and making charcoal rubbings from the textures.</p>

-Contemporaries of Ernst, the early twentieth-century surrealists, also played with randomness.
-They developed a technique known as automatism, which aimed to eradicate full conscious control over an artwork's execution, allowing chance and the unconscious to act as the primary driving forces.
+<p>Contemporaries of Ernst, the early twentieth-century surrealists, also
+played with randomness.
+They developed a technique known as automatism, which aimed to eradicate full conscious control over an artwork's execution, allowing chance and the unconscious to act as the primary driving forces.</p>

-These examples, however, all draw upon the randomness found in the analogue world.
+<p>These examples, however, all draw upon the randomness found in the
+analogue world.
 In the more deterministic world of the digital, where ones and zeros reign, true randomness is harder to find.
-It must instead be simulated.
+It must instead be simulated.</p>

-The good news is that this is more of an academic point than a practical obstacle.
+<p>The good news is that this is more of an academic point than a practical
+obstacle.
 Simulated randomness (or pseudo-randomness as it's referred to in the field of computer science) is more than enough for our needs.
 And it's very easy to demonstrate this too, thanks to JavaScript's built-in Math.random() function.
 Typing the function into your browser console and hitting return should provide sufficient assurance that the 17-decimal floating-point number it throws back at you is unlikely to repeat itself anytime soon.
-Random enough, right?
+Random enough, right?</p>

 <pre>
 Math.random();
 -&gt; 0.32846662956382255
 </pre>

-The limitation of this function is that it only returns a number between 0 and 1.
+<p>The limitation of this function is that it only returns a number between
+0 and 1.
 Granted, we can easily multiply the output by whatever factor we want, but what if we needed a number within a specific range?
-Or wanted to choose an item at random from an array?
+Or wanted to choose an item at random from an array?</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4-1a">4.1a The SvJs Gen.random( ) Function</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Thankfully the SvJs library comes armed with some extras: specifically, an optional module called Gen that contains a number of useful functions for generative artists.
-One of these is the Gen.random() function.
+<p>Thankfully the SvJs library comes armed with some extras: specifically,
+an optional module called Gen that contains a number of useful functions for generative artists.
+One of these is the Gen.random() function.</p>

-To load the Gen module, we need to add it to our import statement at the top of our sketches.
-Modify the template sketch to include this as the first line (replacing the previous import statement):
+<p>To load the Gen module, we need to add it to our import statement at the
+top of our sketches.
+Modify the template sketch to include this as the first line (replacing the previous import statement):</p>

 <pre>
 import { SvJs, Gen } from '../../node_modules/svjs/src/ index.js';
 </pre>

-Now we can call Gen.random() and any of the other Gen methods
+<p>Now we can call Gen.random() and any of the other Gen methods
 (more of which we'll cover later).
-When called without any arguments, Gen.random() behaves just like Math.random(); it returns a floating-point number between 0 and 1.
+When called without any arguments, Gen.random() behaves just like Math.random(); it returns a floating-point number between 0 and 1.</p>

 <pre>
 Gen.random();
 -&gt; 0.5682831319665758
 </pre>

-If, however, we supply some arguments, it suddenly becomes a lot more useful.
-Here are some examples:
+<p>If, however, we supply some arguments, it suddenly becomes a lot more
+useful.
+Here are some examples:</p>

 <pre>
 // <i>Return an integer between 50 and 100.</i>